What is it?

 Although shingles have potential to be recycled and reused, they make a large contribution to the waste accumulating in landfills.
 The nails in shingle waste cause problems with landfill equipment, often damaging their tires.
 Shingles manufactured before 1980 may contain asbestos.
 This can lead to serious health issues for people exposed to them, potentially causing lung diseases and cancer.

 There are several companies, landfills, and waste transfer stations across the province that are willing to collect shingles.
-Check out our database under "Construction/Demolition" to find options near to you.
+Check out our Waste Reduction Hub.